Medical School Letters of Recommendation: Who & How to Ask

 [Your Name/Last Name]

 Letters of recommendation are due no later than the date of your secondary application submission.
-This is usually July at the earliest and late August at the latest.
-However, earlier is always better.
-Don’t wait to make a letter request or submit your letters.
+This is usually July at the earliest and the end of August at the latest.

-• Your confidence in what the letter writer has to say about you.
+• Your confidence in what the letter writer has to say about you

-• Your professionalism and ethics.
+• Your professionalism and ethics

 If you are applying through AMCAS, you are allowed to send different recommendation letters to different schools.
 AACOMAS and TMDSAS do not allow for this option.

-Advice On LoR For Non-Traditional Applicants
+Advice on LoRs for Non-Traditional Applicants

-Your letters of recommendation need to come from recent professors.
-If you have been out of school for a number of years, we’d advise taking a few undergrad science courses or post-bacc classes.
+If you have been out of school for several years, we’d advise taking a few undergrad science courses or post-bacc classes.
 This means your letters will be more reflective of your current abilities, experiences, and character.

 • Someone who doesn’t know you well.
 Selecting someone who does not have sufficient knowledge of your skills and attributes may result in a generic or ineffective letter.